5212 Katella, Suite 106

 Biography: Claudia is a Licensed Clinical Social Worker with a master’s degree from Barry University.
 She has more than 20 years experience as a therapist.
 She enjoys working with clients on a variety of issues.
 Her areas of experience include depression, anxiety/stress management, parenting (particularly the emotionally challenging or defiant child), couples/marital issues, grief/loss.
 She is trained in biofeedback and holds certification in prevention and treatment of domestic violence.
 Claudia is also fluent in Spanish.

 Biography: Donna holds a Master of Science in Clinical Psychology from Vanguard University and is a Licensed Marriage and Family Therapist.
 Drawing from her training and life experiences, she is passionate about working with individuals, couples, and families experiencing relationship challenges, career and life transitions, anxiety, depression, and spiritual concerns.
-Special areas of focus include infidelity, grief/loss, and chronic illness.
+Special areas of focus include panic and obsessive-compulsive disorders, infidelity, grief/loss, and chronic illness.
 Donna has completed specialized training in EMDR therapy and Somatic therapy for treating stress, trauma, and PTSD.
 She is also certified to use the PREPARE-ENRICH curriculum with pre-marital and married couples.

 Donna has been actively involved in lay counseling and leading small groups through her church for many years.
 She also has over 20 years experience working in the corporate realm, where she focused on developing team environments for facilitating interpersonal collaboration and growth.
 She holds advanced degrees in bioscience and business, and she continues to consult as an executive coach to individuals and businesses.